Shona Laing: Musical career

 Laing first came to prominence in 1972 as a 17-year-old schoolgirl, coming runner-up in the television talent show New Faces with her song "1905".
 She signed a recording contract with Phonogram.
 Her first two singles, "1905" and "Show Your Love" were both certified gold and each peaked at number 4 on the New Zealand charts.
 In 1973, she won two RATA awards: Best New Artist and Recording Artist Of The Year.
 Laing twice represented New Zealand at the Tokyo Music Festival, in 1973 (with the song "Masquerade") and 1974.
 In 1975, she relocated to Britain and was based there for the next seven years during which time she released a number of singles and an album, Tied to the Tracks in 1981.
 She joined Manfred Mann's Earth Band for two years, working alongside English musician Chris Thompson for the album Somewhere in Afrika.

 Laing returned to New Zealand in 1983, and released her album Genre two years later, in 1985.
 The song "(Glad I'm) Not a Kennedy" eventually charted in Australia, and was re-released as part of her next album, South.
 The song reached No. 2 on the NZ Singles Chart in August 1987.
 Laing won the APRA Silver Scroll in 1988 for "Soviet Snow" and in 1992 for "Mercy of Love".

 Laing was inducted into the New Zealand Music Hall of Fame as the Legacy Award recipient at the 2013 New Zealand Music Awards in November 2013.
+South was awarded the IMNZ Classic Record Award at the 2020 Taite Music Prize.